 # Sending Volume and Warmup

-> New senders should build trust gradually instead of sending a large campaign immediately.
+> New senders should build trust gradually instead of sending a large campaign right away.

 - Human page: https://mailrith.com/guides/start-small